A Single Molecule is Missing and the Cell World is Empty

 Cancer is characterized by excessive multiplication of diseased cells.
 By elucidating the role of the Vps4 molecule in cell division, researchers have decipher mechanisms that could be targeted as new treatments that would, for instance, block ESCRT protein renewal directly, thereby preventing the proliferation of the disease.
 Similarly, when a cell is infected by the Human Immunodeficiency Virus, virus particles bud from the membrane, then eventually break off from it to infect other cells.
 The virus must also sever the cell membrane in order to be released and spread the disease--a stage that is also carried out by ESCRT proteins.
 Here again, targeting the Vps4 molecule could prevent the virus from leaving the infected cell.

 The primary role of fundamental research is not to find new drugs for cancer or AIDS traitements, but rather, by understanding how ESCRT and Vps4 participate in cell division and virus replication, “to provide knowledge essential to treat those diseases, and clues about potential interactions between treatments”, concludes Aurélien Roux.

-Animation showing the two models of how growing ESCRT spirals could deform plasma membrane of cells.
+video 1: Animation showing the two models of how growing ESCRT spirals could deform plasma membrane of cells.
 Credit, Nicolas Chiaruttini and Aurelien Roux.

-Growing spirals at the surface of lipid membrane observed by High-Speed AFM, the microscope with both highest spatial and temporal resolution.
+video 2: Growing spirals at the surface of lipid membrane observed by High-Speed AFM, the microscope with both highest spatial and temporal resolution.
 Accelerated about 20 times.
 Credit, Lorena Redondo-Morata & Simon Scheuring.